ateethkj1592/WebScraping-BeautifulSoup-/README.md

-# WebScraping-BeautifulSoup-
+# WebScraping using BeautifulSoup
-This repository contains all the basic files for learning BeautifulSoup which is a python library for Web scraping
+This repository contains all the basic files for learning BeautifulSoup which is a python library for Web scraping.